tarwn/lessthandot-hugo/blogs/content/posts/2012-04-05-please-don-t-use-blacklists.md

 CLOSE Table_Cursor DEALLOCATE Table_Cursor
 ```

 That infected millions of pages in 2008, there are still variants of this one today.
-A blacklist won&#8217;t help you in this case.
+A blacklist won't help you in this case.

 You can also protect yourself against this attack by denying SELECT permissions on the sysobjects table, your website user should not have access to these tables in general.
 If you use stored procedures you can just give access to the stored procedures and nothing else.